Criteo: Product

-Criteo's product is a form of display advertising, which displays interactive banner advertisements, generated based on the online browsing preferences and behaviour for each customer.
+Criteo's product is a form of display advertising, which displays interactive banner advertisements, generated based on the online browsing preferences and behaviour of each customer.
 The solution operates on a pay per click/cost per click (CPC) basis.

 In September 2010, Criteo debuted its self-service cost-per-click (CPC) bidding platform that lets advertisers place bids on display retargeting campaigns and see changes and optimize campaigns in real-time.
 During 2020 Criteo launched a traffic generation product, which allows advertisers to advertise using purchase intent data, and it also introduced a self-service ad platform for its Criteo Retail Media division that allows advertisers to purchase media space on retailers’ websites.

 Funding

 Criteo secured a total of $17 million in funding, with €3 million in a first institutional round in March 2006 coming from French private equity firm AGF and Elaia Partners, and €9 million in a second round in January 2008 led by Index Ventures.

-In May 2010, Criteo raised a further $7 million of funding from Bessemer Venture Partners,.
+In May 2010, Criteo raised a further $7 million of funding from Bessemer Venture Partners.

 Privacy

-In September 2010, Criteo began a campaign regarding the use of the popular retargeting and its impact on consumer privacy.
+In September 2010, Criteo began a campaign regarding the use of popular retargeting and its impact on consumer privacy.
 The campaign aimed to reassure consumers about personalized retargeting and data-driven marketing tactics.

-The company denies it relies on personally identifiable information (PII) and doesn't track identifiable information, no data is shared with advertisers or publishers and no third-party data used for targeting purposes.
+The company denies it relies on personally identifiable information (PII) and doesn't track identifiable information, no data is shared with advertisers or publishers and no third-party data is used for targeting purposes.
 Retargeting only uses anonymous information from the merchant's site.

 In 2019, Privacy International filed a complaint against Criteo, citing that it wouldn't respect the European GDPR.
+Complaints by NOYB were also made.
+In June 2023, the French data protection authority National Commission on Informatics and Liberty pronounced a sanction of 40 million euros against Criteo, notably for failing to check that the people whose data it processes have given their consent.